 Non-identifiable statistics produced from Census data are freely available on the ABS website and is used by the community, academics, local/state/federal governments, media and businesses.
 For example, in this article you can see how the Australian Census Longitudinal Dataset helps to understand housing transitions for older Australians.

-The independent assessment of ABS’ compliance with statutory privacy principles as well as wider privacy concerns and principles also found that “ABS security measures meet the highest standards.”
-(Source - 2006 Census of Population and Housing – Enhancing the Population Census – Privacy Impact Assessment, 2005, para 7.10)
+The independent assessment of the ABS’s compliance with statutory privacy principles as well as wider privacy concerns and principles also found that “ABS security measures meet the highest standards.”
+(Source - 2006 Census of Population and Housing – Census Enhancement Proposal – Privacy Impact Assessment, 2005, para 7.10)

 More information on data integrationFurther information on Data Integration can be found on the ABS Data Integration page

 How does the ABS protect the privacy of information provided outside the Census form?Information is collected outside the Census form to help conduct the Census.
 It includes contact information such as your name, email address, address and telephone number.
 This information may be collected during the conduct of the Census, including when you contact the Census Inquiry Service, submit an online form, write to us or are contacted by an ABS Officer.
 Personal information collected outside the Census form is subject to protections of the Privacy Act and is handled in accordance with the Australian Privacy Principles (APPs).